tipusultan13/Online-Sales-Data-analysis/README.md

 5. Which state is the most underdeveloped?
 6. Which seller is the top seller based on total Profit Earning?
 7. Is there any pattern of the orders and dates?
-8. Is there any correlation between the months and the orders?

 ### 4. Tools and Methodology
 1. SQL